andrew-shc/smol-vlm-test/README.md

+# SmolVLM Test

+Just testing SmolVLM in Rust via Candle and tokenizer.

+Currently it has a working text interface (maybe not the current commit).
+Looking to finalize integrating the vision transformer.
+After that, might try to see how well it works with robotics and real-time processing of images.

 # Learning Experience

+- Biggest difficulties:
-- Biggest difficulties: Getting the wrong attribute for MLPGates & setting the scaled attention product to the full hidden dim (2048) instead of per head dimension (32) & installing candle-fast-attention which uses parallel build process for all its CUDA kernel filling up my swap and freezing my laptop (until I realized what's happening)
+    - Getting swapping the weight values in MLPGates
+    - Setting the scaled attention product to the full hidden dim (2048) instead of per head dimension (32)
+    - Installing `candle-fast-attention` which (for no reason) uses parallel build process for all the CUDA kernels, filling up my swap space and freezing my laptop (took a while to realize)
-- Biggest surprise: how the LLMs actually read the raw inputs with special tokens.
-Because it's so boring I suppose because I already heard about how temperature works and the attention mechanism.
+- Biggest surprise:
+    - Before, mostly played around with Python's transformer API.
+Never understood how LLMs read the structured formats of assistants and user message until I encountered special tokens.